 - All assessment materials must be kept in a locked storage area that is only accessible to the building testing coordinator and designee(s).
 This includes immediately before and after testing.
 Supervise materials closely.
-Secure materials include, but are not limited to, the following items: - test booklets, - test tickets, - accommodated materials, - used answer documents, - used scratch/graph paper, - secure Test Administration/Proctor Scripts and Directions for Test Administration, and - answer cards for TCAP-Alt - Inform all personnel involved in test administration of the importance of maintaining strict assessment security and of the potential implications of assessment security breaches. - Determine and document which staffers are responsible for maintaining a chain of custody over assessment materials and limit access to those directly involved with each of the assessments. - Distribute and collect secure test materials to/from students individually - Account for all assessment materials, including test tickets, before, during, and after each test session.
+Secure materials include, but are not limited to, the following items: - test booklets - test tickets - o accommodated materials - used answer documents - used scratch/graph paper - o secure Test Administration/Proctor Scripts and Directions for Test Administration - o answer cards for TCAP-Alt - Inform all personnel involved in test administration of the importance of maintaining strict assessment security and of the potential implications of assessment security breaches. - Determine and document which staffers are responsible for maintaining a chain of custody over assessment materials and limit access to those directly involved with each of the assessments. - Distribute and collect secure test materials to/from students individually. - Account for all assessment materials, including test tickets, before, during, and after each test session. - Ensure that students testing online do not access unauthorized computer applications, including the use of the internet, during the test. - Disallow student access to online tests at prohibited times (e.g., weekends, holidays, hours outside of the instructional day, etc.). - Refrain from examining or discussing actual test items or test responses with anyone. - Ensure that students who are required to use supports and accommodations on the tests are receiving them. - Ensure the security of materials used to provide accommodations as prescribed for students with Individualized Education Programs (IEPs), Section 504 plans, or who are English learners with an Individual Learning Plan (ILP).

-- Ensure that students testing online do not access unauthorized computer applications, including the use of the internet, during the test. - disallow student access to online tests at prohibited times (e.g., weekends, holidays, hours outside of the instructional day, etc.). - Refrain from examining or discussing actual test items or test responses with anyone. - Ensure that students who are required to use supports and accommodations on the tests are receiving them. - Ensure the security of materials used to provide accommodations as prescribed for students with Individualized Education Programs (IEPs), Section 504 plans, or who are English learners with an Individual Learning Plan (ILP). - Return answer documents, test booklets, and other secure assessment materials within the designated timelines. - Maintain packing lists, shipping records, and documents used to track the delivery and custody of materials for at least a year, in the event that a discrepancy arises, or the receipt of the materials cannot be confirmed. - Destroy all test tickets and scratch paper following guidelines and instructions in the BTC guide. - Immediately contact the responsible individual regarding suspected test security breaches: - TAs and proctors: Contact the building testing coordinator. - BTCs: Contact the district testing coordinator. - DTCs: Contact the office of assessment logistics.
+- Return answer documents, test booklets, and other secure assessment materials within the designated timelines. - Maintain packing lists, shipping records, and documents used to track the delivery and custody of materials for at least a year, in the event that a discrepancy arises, or the receipt of the materials cannot be confirmed. - Destroy all test tickets and scratch paper following guidelines and instructions in the BTC guide. - Immediately contact the responsible individual regarding suspected test security breaches: - TAs and proctors: contact the building testing coordinator - o BTCs: contact the district testing coordinator - o DTCs: contact Mark Jackson (Mark.Jackson@tn.gov)